 "Yeah.
 Super awesome."
 She raised both thumbs this time.

-He kissed her quickly, sighed in satisfaction, then dropped onto the bench.
+He kissed her quickly, sighed in satisfaction, then dropped onto the bench behind her.

 "But how did you burn him?" she asked, sitting at his side.
 "It looked like you were mostly dodging the whole match."